 The Windsor Castle is approximately 60 to 90 minutes away from London via coach.

-Windsor Castle Opening Hours: 10am to 5.15pm every day (it closes one hour earlier in the weekend).
+Windsor Castle Opening Hours: 10 AM to 4 PM every day (it closes at 3 PM in winter).

 Best Time To Visit London